-New retail floorspace - 5, 000 sq.m
+New employment floorspace - 2,600 sq.m

-New Jobs - 500
+New Jobs - 600

-Key infrastructure - Public realm improvements - Improved links to Valentines Park - Education and Health infrastructure (Appendix 2) - Improved cycling infrastructure.
+Key infrastructure - Public realm improvements - Improved links to Valentines Park - Education and health infrastructure (Appendix 2) - Improved cycling infrastructure.

-- activities and supports a wide mix of uses.
+- 3.5.2 Gants Hill offers a number of different activities and supports a wide mix of uses.
 The area has a local retail offer and retains some office use and community facilities.
 It has a strong evening economy, including restaurants, bars and night clubs. - 3.5.3 The Investment and Growth Area is based around the famous Gants Hill roundabout.
 Gants Hill Underground Station is located beneath the roundabout, accessed via a network of pedestrian subways, which means the area is highly accessible.

 - Taller and larger scale buildings within the core are located primarily along Eastern Avenue.
-However, these larger scale of buildings are not particularly imposing upon the amenity of the adjoining neighbourhoods due to the distances which separate them and that they step down in height.
+However, these larger scale buildings are not particularly imposing upon the amenity of the adjoining neighbourhoods due to the distances which separate them and because they step down in height.
 Quiet, low rise residential streets extend beyond the town centre. - Gants Hill will continue to play a key role in housing delivery in the borough.
-This will generally be achieved through taller, higher density housing led mixed use schemes and the redevelopment of existing vacant, poor architectural quality and underused low grade office accommodation (Policies LP14 and LP26 and LP27).
-Key opportunity sites within the centre include Wentworth House, 350 Eastern Avenue, Big Yellow Storage, 374-404 Eastern Avenue, Commercial House, 406-410 Eastern Avenue, Montrose House, 412-416 Eastern Avenue, Land at the corner of Woodford Avenue and Eastern Avenue and Land at the corner of Woodford Avenue and Cranbrook Road North.
-These Opportunity Sites provide the potential to deliver approximately 500 new high quality new homes (Policies LP2, LP3 and LP5), and represent opportunities for landmark redevelopment that could enhance and reinforce the character of the area (see Appendix 1 for more detail).
-The good public transport access and links to central London make Gants Hill an ideal location for new housing. - of Gants Hill Investment and Growth Area is the need to strengthen the daytime retail economy.
+This will generally be achieved through taller, higher density housing led mixed use schemes and the redevelopment of existing vacant, poor architectural quality and underused low grade office accommodation (see policies LP14, 26 and 27).
+Key Opportunity Sites within the centre include Wentworth House, 350 Eastern Avenue, Big Yellow Storage, 374-404 Eastern Avenue, Commercial House, 406-410 Eastern Avenue, Montrose House, 412-416 Eastern Avenue, Land at the corner of Woodford Avenue and Eastern Avenue and Land at the corner of Woodford Avenue and Cranbrook Road North.
+These Opportunity Sites provide the potential to deliver approximately 500 new high quality new homes (see policies LP2, 3 and 5), and represent opportunities for landmark redevelopment that could enhance and reinforce the character of the area (see Appendix 1 for more detail).
+The good public transport access and links to central London make Gants Hill an ideal location for new housing. - 3.5.6 The key issue for the continued regeneration of Gants Hill Investment and Growth Area is the need to strengthen the daytime retail economy.
 Transforming the centre's daytime economy will improve the environment for shoppers and increase footfall, making the centre more competitive.
 The delivery of a large supermarket will act as an anchor to the retail offer in the centre acting as a catalyst for growth.
-The town centre has the capacity to provide approximately 10,000 sq.m of new retail floorspace (Policy LP9).
-Additional retail, restaurant and leisure uses will be provided on the ground floors of mixed use developments.
+The town centre has the capacity to provide approximately 8,000 sq.m of new retail floorspace (policy LP9).
+As reflected in policy LP17 the Council will support growth